mrv5122/liri-node-app/README.md

+# Deployment
+The app requires the user to have their own .env file with their unique API keys

 This app was developed using node.js
 The goal of this application is to retrieve API data from spotify, bandsintown, and OMDB